Nurses Training

 The Importance of Training Nurses

-Many people in Uganda, especially those in rural areas, may never encounter a doctor.
-A nurse is their primary health care provider.
-We agreed with PCAU that training more nurses in palliative care would have the greatest impact on increasing access to care.
-It is estimated that about 11% of Uganda’s population that need palliative care have access to it.
+In Uganda, many people – especially those living in rural and hard-to-reach areas – may never encounter a doctor.
+For them a nurse is often the primary, and sometimes the only, health care provider.
+CHC and PCAU recognized early in the partnership that training more nurses in palliative care would have the greatest impact on expanding access to care nationwide.
+Currently, it is estimated that only about 11% of Ugandans who need palliative care are able to access it.

-From 2010 – 2018, CHC/HF funded 62 scholarships for students to complete a Diploma in Clinical Palliative Care (DCPC) through the Institute of Hospice and Palliative Care in Africa, run by Hospice Africa Uganda.
-The DCPC is an intensive one-year full time program.
-Clinicians trained went back to their home districts to set up palliative care units.
-During this period, the number of districts offering palliative care more than doubled.
-The health care workers who took this course are able to give holistic palliative care to both the patient and their family.
-Of crucial importance, the DCPC program trains nurses and clinical officers to prescribe oral liquid morphine as a key component of effective pain and symptom management.
-After successfully completing the program, a health care worker is a recognized prescriber of morphine.
-Uganda is one of the few countries globally that allows nurses to prescribe morphine, thus greatly enhancing access to this form of pain relief.
+From 2010 to 2017, CHC funded at least 49 scholarships for students to complete a Diploma in Clinical Palliative Care (DCPC) through the Institute of Hospice and Palliative Care in Africa (IHPCA), run by Hospice Africa Uganda (HAU).
+The DCPC is an intensive, one-year, full-time program.
+Clinicians trained through this program returned to their home districts to establish and strengthen palliative care units.
+Of crucial importance, the program trains nurses and clinical officers to prescribe oral liquid morphine, a cornerstone of effective pain and symptom management.
+After successful completion of the course, graduates are recognized morphine prescribers.
+Uganda is one of the few countries globally that allows nurses to prescribe morphine, significantly enhancing access to pain relief for patients in need.

 Diploma in Clinical Palliative Care students through the years